Bill Hartzer

 – Pricingcentral.com

-– MSN shopping
+— Bing shopping

 – Shopzilla

-All of the PPC search engines have different backend systems that work in unique ways.
+All of the PPC search engines have different back-end systems that work in unique ways.
 It’s necessary to keep up with the latest techniques for efficiently using each system.
 Unfortunately, only time and experience with using each PPC search engine will allow you to become more efficient at getting new campaigns set up and managing the account on a regular basis.

 Click Fraud

 Click fraud exists at every search engine.
 What is click fraud?
-According to a recent article by Duncan Parry about click fraud at Pay Per Click Analyst (http://www.payperclickanalyst.com/content/templates/?a=326&z=1), “Click fraud occurs when a pay per click advertising link is clicked on for a malicious reason — in other words, by somebody (or a piece of software) that isn’t interested in the products, services on content the advertiser’s website.”
+According to a recent article by Duncan Parry about click fraud at Pay Per Click Analyst, “Click fraud occurs when a pay per click advertising link is clicked on for a malicious reason — in other words, by somebody (or a piece of software) that isn’t interested in the products, services on content the advertiser’s website.”
 There are several types of click fraud, including affiliate fraud, competitor fraud, and unintentional “fraud”.

 Each PPC search engine generally has a dedicated team of employees that are constantly watching for fraud in their system.
 However, that doesn’t mean that every PPC search engine will catch every instance of click fraud.
 But watching the traffic to your website on a regular basis by reviewing your website statistics, you should be able to identify inconsistencies when they arise.
-There are several companies that deal directly with click fraud issues—they work with you to recover money from the PPC search engines if and when fraudulent clicks exist.
+There are several companies that deal directly with click fraud issuesâ–they work with you to recover money from the PPC search engines if and when fraudulent clicks exist.
 Some of these pay per click audit firms include:

 – Who’sClickingWho.com